Macrometacorp/docs/docs/photoniq/vwrs/get-started-vwrs/get-started-vwrs-mobile.md

 ---
 sidebar_position: 20
-title: Get Started with VWRs and Native Apps
+title: Get Started with VWRs and Mobile Apps
 ---

-This guide details how to integrate Macrometa PhotonIQ Virtual Waiting Rooms (VWRs) with your native applications.
-Unlike web-based non-native apps, native apps are developed for specific platforms using platform-specific UI frameworks.
-These include mobile apps on Android and iOS or desktop applications on Windows and macOS.
-Native apps require direct API interactions to manage user experiences effectively during high traffic periods.
+This guide details how to integrate Macrometa PhotonIQ Virtual Waiting Rooms (VWRs) with your mobile applications.
+Unlike web-based apps, mobile apps are developed for specific platforms using platform-specific UI frameworks.
+Mobile apps require direct API interactions to manage user experiences effectively during high traffic periods.

 ## Before You Begin